NEC PC-100: Competition with PC-98

-NEC faded out the PC-100 because of the reorganization of their business units rather than its technical issues.
+NEC phased out the PC-100 due to reorganization of its business units rather than its technical issues.

 The Electronic Device Business Group launched the PC-8001 in 1979, making NEC the biggest PC vendor in Japan.
 However, the Japanese personal computer industry had just begun, and it was unclear which market would grow.
 Other large computer manufacturers, IBM Japan and Fujitsu, had not focused on the personal computer industry yet.
 Hitachi and Sharp released home computers for hobbyists.
 Sord and Oki Electric Industry released personal computers for small-business sector.

 In 1981, NEC expanded personal computer lines into three groups: NEC Home Electronics, Information Processing Business Group and Electronic Device Business Group, with each specializing in a particular series.
 The Electronic Device Business Group developed the PC-8801 for consumers who wanted to use it for both hobby and business.
 The Information Processing Business Group began developing the PC-9801 specialized for business market.

 By 1983, the Japanese personal computer industry grew greatly, and its distribution network became complex.
 It caused the problem for NEC that each group competed to sell its own product to the same chain.
 Their biggest competitor was each group in the company, and they contested for the leadership.
 One software company's president recalled the sales section of PC-9801 often said "Down with the 88!".

 The PC-100 and PC-9801F were released at the same time, and the problem surfaced.
 A store manager complained he couldn't determine which salesperson to follow.
-In December 1983, NEC decided to consolidate personal computer business into two divisions: NEC Home Electronics to deal with the 8-bit home computer line, and Nippon Electric's Information Processing Business Group to deal with the 16-bit personal computer line.
+In December 1983, NEC decided to consolidate personal computer business into two divisions: NEC Home Electronics to oversee the 8-bit home computer line, and Nippon Electric's Information Processing Business Group to handle the 16-bit personal computer line.
 The Electronic Device Business Group passed off their personal computer business to NEC Home Electronics.
-NEC Home Electronics discontinued development of the PC-100, PC-6000 series, PC-6600 series and PC-8000 series, and these lines were merged to the PC-8800 series to concentrate on the home computer market.
+NEC Home Electronics discontinued development of the PC-100, PC-6000 series, PC-6600 series and PC-8000 series, and these lines were merged into the PC-8800 series to concentrate on the home computer market.

-Trivia

-Possibly due to the standard inclusion of a mouse, a blue anime style mouse with "PC-100" on its chest looking little like Superman was used as a promotional character.